kejgon/alx_capstone_project/README.md

 ## Project Overview

-The Budget Tracker web application is designed to help users manage their finances effectively by tracking income, expenses, and budget allocations.
+The Budget Tracker web application is designed to help users manage their finances effectively by tracking income, expenses, and savings.
 The project aims to provide users with a user-friendly interface for organizing and monitoring their financial transactions, enabling better budgeting decisions and financial planning.

 ## Features and Functionality